aaronnewmanj/Shopping-Program/ShoppingProgram/README.md

-# eBay Product Scraper with SQL Database Storage
+# eBay API Product Scraper with SQL Database Storage

 This is a Python based eBay product scraper that fetches desired product details, organizes them by price or seller rating, and stores them in a MySQL database.
 The program leverages the official eBay API through a deployed token proxy server, ensuring that API credentials remain private.
 Built with a focus on secure API integration, database flexibility, and scalable design, it demonstrates practical use of Flask, REST APIs, and environment-based credential management.